DroolingSalivation; Excessive saliva; Too much saliva; Sialorrhea

 For those with chronic drooling:

-- Try to avoid sugary foods, as they may increase the amount of saliva
+- Limit sugary foods, because they may increase the amount of saliva.

 When to Contact a Medical Professional